Trevor Babajack Steger: Biography

 His music is influenced by his acquired passion for early rural Blues, mixed with the sounds of rhythmic African roots, in what can only be described as his own genre of original and seemingly improvised music.
 His travels have taken him the length of the UK and across Europe, headlining blues and roots festivals and from little French cafés to The Royal Albert Hall.

 After the success and eventual disbanding of Babajack, his first solo album Sawdust Man received critical acclaim with international radio play and being playlisted by BBC Radio 2.

 This solo album was followed up by his second, The Solemn Truth and Barefaced Lies, which was nominated for the Blues and Roots Radio Best Album.

 In 2022, Steger released his third solo album Not Far To Go, and in doing so recruited Jesse Benns on percussion and Jo Chambers on violin, forming the Trevor Babajack Trio.
 This album was picked as Album of the Month in December 2022 by the Independent Blues Broadcasters Association and also reached number 2 in the British Blues Chart.

+In 2023 Steger received his first UK Blues Award as a solo artist, winning the UK Blues Acoustic Act of the Year.
+He also released a live album with Jesse Benns called Bootleg Blues: Live at Temperance as the Trevor Babajack Duo.

+In February 2024, Steger and percussionist Jesse Benns embarked on a European tour as The Trevor Babajack Duo, playing critically acclaimed shows in the UK, Belgium and Italy.
+Steger was also once again nominated for the UK Blues Acoustic Act of the Year, as well as a new category, Traditional Blues Artist of the Year.

+2025 saw the release of Steger's album Six Foot Ten, recorded entirely on his narrow boat, on which he also lives.
+The album topped the UK Blues charts, earning Steger his first number 1 on the UK Blues Charts.
+Steger also once again toured Belgium, Italy, Portugal and Spain, both with Jesse Benns on percussion as a duo, and solo.

 Steger can be found regularly touring either as a duo with Jesse Benns or a trio with Jo Chambers, as well as continuing to play solo shows.